-Every aircraft must have registration letter showing the state it is registered in (EI for Ireland followed by a hyphen and the registration mark of three capital letters).
+Every aircraft must have a registration letter showing the state it is registered in (EI for Ireland followed by a hyphen and the registration mark of three capital letters).
 The nationality and registration marks are to be inscribed on fireproof material prominently near the main entrance and painted or affixed to the aircraft.
-The precise requirements in respect of external display of the registration mark and nationality depends on the type of aircraft.
+The precise requirements with respect to the external display of the registration mark and nationality depend on the type of aircraft.

-Aircrafts may be registered in Ireland, if they are owned by
+Aircraft may be registered in Ireland if they are owned by

 - an Irish or EU citizen, with a place of business or residence in the State